faithfullunaa/coffee.copium/README.md

 # coffee.copium
-A work in progress Grand Theft Auto V cheat using ImGui.
+A work in progress Grand Theft Auto V cheat using Dear ImGui.
+This cheat will be an in-game console-based cheat.

 ## Hooking
 Hooking requires GTA 5 to be using DirectX 10.
 It will not inject otherwise.